korinnalindemann/korinnalindemann.github.io/_pages/about.md

 Please feel free to contact me if you are interested in these projects or common interests at [korinna.lindemann@uni-mannheim.de](mailto:korinna.lindemann@uni-mannheim.de)!

-<b> I am looking for a PhD Student to work with me in Mannheim for my DFG project on migration-related misperceptions and factual information ([Job Ad](https://www.uni-mannheim.de/media/Universitaet/Dokumente/Ausschreibungen_Stellenanzeigen/MZES_AB-A_Lindemann.pdf)).
+<b> I am looking for a PhD Student to work with me in Mannheim in my DFG project on migration-related misperceptions and factual information ([Job Ad](https://www.uni-mannheim.de/media/Universitaet/Dokumente/Ausschreibungen_Stellenanzeigen/MZES_AB-A_Lindemann.pdf)).
 Apply until 21st of July! </b>

 <b>News</b>